320th Division (Vietnam): First Indochina War

+The 320th Infantry Division was first formed in January 1951 from three independent regiments (48th, 52nd, and 64th) of the Interzone 3 in the Red River Delta.
+The division first commander cum commissar was Major general Văn Tiến Dũng.
+It was one of the six original regular divisions of the Viet Minh.

+In early August the French gained intelligence of Gen. Giáp's plan for his 1953-1954 offensive.
+In the first phase, the 320th Division would infiltrate north, joining up with the 42nd Independent Regiment behind the De Lattre Line.
+French forces from Cochinchina and Annam were sent northwards to interdict this.

-The Division was the target of Operation Mouette, launched on 15 October 1953, with the aim "to fix and destroy a major element of the Chu Luc before Giáp could deploy it."
-The route for the Viet Minh between Thanh Hoa and the Red River Delta contained a crossroads at Lai Cac which was targeted by the operation.
+Gen. Navarre then launched the Operation Mouette on 15 October 1953, with the aim "to fix and destroy a major element of the Regular Force (Chủ Lực) before Gen. Giáp could deploy it."
+The route for the Viet Minh between Thanh Hóa province and the Red River Delta contained a crossroads at Lai Cac which was targeted by the operation.
 Seven Mobile Groups (Groupes Mobiles) were deployed with river and amphibious units; tank units (largely the M24 Chaffee); half-tracks and paratroopers at designated landing sites, after counter-intelligence misled the Viet Minh into defending the wrong locations.
 GM 2 and GM 3 took Lai Cac and established a camp.
 The night of 18 October saw heavy counterattacks, which the French resisted.
 The 13th Foreign Legion Demi-Brigade held out all night against one Viet Minh battalion.
 This initial action was followed by two weeks of probing by GM 4 and paratrooper units.
 These columns fought major engagements in the surrounding countryside against the Division, particularly on 2 November.
 The French withdrew overnight on 6–7 November.
-The French claimed over 1,000 Viet Minh killed and 2,500 wounded, while 182 were captured, along with "500 infantry weapons, plus 100 bazookas and recoilless guns and 3,000 mines."
-Windrow notes that this would amount to one third of the Division.
+The French claimed over 1,000 Viet Minh killed and 2,500 wounded, while 182 were captured, along with "500 infantry weapons, plus 100 bazookas and recoilless guns and 3,000 mines.
+French losses totalled 113 killed, 505 wounded and 151 missing.

+The French further claimed that the 320th were put out of action for at least two months.
+Conversely, the Viet Minh claimed to have destroyed seven tanks/armored vehicles and put thousands troops of the French out of action.

-The Division's 48th Regiment was stationed at Điện Biên Phủ when the French launched Operation Castor, however after some small skirmishes the Viet Minh abandoned the valley rather than engaging the French paratroops.
+A infantry company of the Division's 48th Regiment and the 910th Battalion of the 148th Regiment, 316th Division were stationed at Điện Biên Phủ when the French launched Operation Castor, however after some small skirmishes the Viet Minh abandoned the valley rather than engaging the French paratroops.

-In late December 1953 General Giáp ordered the Division to infiltrate into the Red River Delta and assist Viet Minh local regiments to increase the pressure on the French in this region while he concentrated his forces for the Battle of Dien Bien Phu.
-They were sent to disrupt the region between Hanoi and Haiphong, behind the De Lattre Line.
-French forces from Cochinchina and Annam were sent northwards to interdict this.
-The French further claimed that they were put out of action for at least two months.
+In late December 1953, Gen. Giáp ordered the Division to infiltrate into the Red River Delta and assist Viet Minh local regiments to increase the pressure on the French in this region while he concentrated his forces for the Battle of Dien Bien Phu.